 Defacing the Monument

 Susan Briante’s book The Market Wonders (Ahsahta Press) was a finalist for the National Poetry Series.
 The Kenyon Review calls it “masterful at every turn.”
 She is also the author of the poetry collections Pioneers in the Study of Motion and Utopia Minus (an Academy of American Poets Notable Book of 2011), both from Ahsahta Press.
 Briante has received grants and awards from the Atlantic Monthly, the MacDowell Colony, the Academy of American Poets, the Dorothy Sargent Rosenberg Memorial Fund and the US-Mexico Fund for Culture.
-She is an associate professor of creative writing and literature at the University of Arizona.
+She is a professor of creative writing and literature at the University of Arizona.

 About the book: